-The Operating Budget is the tool used to analyze the expenses of a project during operations.
-It provides a listing of ongoing project expenses.
-The Operating Budget is critical to establishing the feasibility of the project.
-If accurately projected revenues (revenue projections are not covered in this document) are not sufficient to cover operating costs, real estate taxes, and debt service over time, the project cannot be deemed feasible.
+The Operating Pro Forma is the tool used to estimate the expenses of a project during operations.
+It provides a summary of anticipated ongoing project expenses.
+The Operating Pro Forma is critical to establishing the feasibility of a project.
+If revenue is not sufficient to cover operating costs, real estate taxes and debt service over time, the project's acquisition or development cannot be deemed feasible.

-The generic components of the Operating Budget are fairly constant from place to place around the county, but the terminology used to describe them sometimes varies.
-Even within the same locality, different lenders, investors and government funders may use different terms to describe what they are talking about.
+The components of the Operating Pro Forma are fairly consistent around the country, but the terminology used to describe them sometimes varies.
+Even within the same locality, different lenders, investors and government funders may use different terms.

-Following are issues that need to be considered in preparing an Operating Budget:
+Following are issues that need to be considered in preparing an Operating Pro Forma: